 Before your first fill, or for deeper cleans every few fills, follow the below steps.
 For general cleanings, gently wash with soap and water.

-- Remove cap and fill uKeg with hot water.
+- Remove the cap and fill uKeg with hot water.
 Dump out and repeat twice more.

 - Rinse cap and cartridge sleeve with hot water.